Maya (1961 film)

-The film stars Dev Anand and Mala Sinha along with Lalita Pawar in the main lead.
-This film Maya was made just a year before Asli-Naqli, but with a very similar story line.
-It was less successful in the box office compared to Asli-Naqli.
-But with the music of the film, composed by Maestro Salil Chowdhury and the songs penned by Majrooh Sultanpuri, the film was a big hit and was much liked.

-Synopsis and characters
+Synopsis

-A wealthy young man, Manmohan (Dev Anand) strikes to his own to see how the rest of the world lives.
-He pretends to be poor, goes to live in a community of poor people, and falls in love with a poor girl, Shyama (Mala Sinha), who doesn't realise he's a wealthy man.
+A wealthy young man, Manmohan strikes to his own to see how the rest of the world lives.
+He pretends to be poor, goes to live in a community of poor people, and falls in love with a poor girl, Shyama, who doesn't realise he's a wealthy man.

-Maya gets off to a running start: we see a liveried servant Garibu (Sunder) hosting a dinner party for a bunch of other similarly clad servants.
+Maya gets off to a running start: we see a liveried servant Garibu hosting a dinner party for a bunch of other similarly clad servants.
 This is in the absence of all their masters.
-The 'host' of this party is servant to Seth, Ram Narain (Mubarak).
-Seth Ram Narain isn't in town right now, and his only son, Manmohan (Dev Anand) is out celebrating his birthday with a party with his friends.
+The 'host' of this party is servant to Seth, Ram Narain.
+Seth Ram Narain isn't in town right now, and his only son, Manmohan is out celebrating his birthday with a party with his friends.

 Manmohan returns unexpectedly, depressed and in melancholy from that party.
 Now the movie shows a flashback of the party, where Manmohan—within the course of a few brief minutes—gets several bad jolts.
-First, he sees (standing outside the party hall) his old friend Deepak (Krishan Dhawan), who's come to wish well to Manmohan for his birthday.
+First, he sees (standing outside the party hall) his old friend Deep, who's come to wish well to Manmohan for his birthday.
 Despite much cajoling on Manmohan's part, Deepak refuses to come inside—he insists that he, in his simple clothes, will be out of place amidst all those suits and glittery saris.
 Manmohan, who seems to genuinely like his friend, accepts that, and then apologises for not having kept in touch with Deepak.
 "I remember you'd told me that your wife was ill, and you needed money for her treatment", Manmohan tells Deepak.
 "But I went away to Kashmir with some friends, and forgot all about that.
 I hope bhabhi's better now."
 Then comes the first shock: Deepak's wife died as a result of that illness.
 Still shaken, Manmohan eventually goes back into the party hall, and here he receives two more shocks.
 First, he hears a 'friend' telling others that he's made friends with Manmohan in order to get a business deal through.
-Then Manmohan overhears his girlfriend Shiela (Bela Bose) telling another man that she only fawns on Manmohan because of his wealth; she doesn't really love him.
+Then Manmohan overhears his girlfriend Shiela telling another man that she only fawns on Manmohan because of his wealth; she doesn't really love him.